 These Blueberry Oat Pancakes are delicious, moist, and fluffy and makes you feel like you’re having cake for breakfast.

 It’s been a while since I posted a pancake recipe.
-I’ve been making my Gluten Free Fluffy Pancakes on repeat practically every Sunday for a while now, but I was feeling like it was time for something new.
-My original goal was to make a healthy fluffy buttermilk pancake without using your typical white flour, white sugar and buttermilk.
-I wanted a recipe using a healthier flour, was dairy-free (you get to make your own “buttermilk” which is super simple) and one that didn’t include mashed banana in the batter, as not everyone is into bananas, or has ripe bananas lying around.
+I’ve been making my Gluten Free Fluffy Pancakes on repeat practically every Sunday for a while now!
+But I was feeling like it was time for something new.
+My original goal was to make a healthy fluffy buttermilk pancake.
+Of course, without using your typical white flour, white sugar or buttermilk.
+I wanted a recipe using a healthier flour, that is dairy-free (you get to make your own “buttermilk” which is super simple) and doesn’t include mashed banana in the batter.
+As not everyone is into bananas, or has ripe bananas lying around.

-I tested this recipe with three different types of flour: brown rice flour, which without bananas was not the tastiest, light spelt flour which was delicious but fell flat and didn’t quite have that fluffy texture, and oat flour, which ended up being the clear winner as they were fluffy and had a “cake-like” texture.
-And you know what else makes these Blueberry Oat Pancakes amazing? – Blueberries of course!
+I tested this recipe with three different types of flour.
+First, brown rice flour – which did not end up being the tastiest without banana.
+Then, light spelt flour – which was delicious but fell flat and didn’t quite have that fluffy texture.
+And finally, oat flour – which ended up being the clear winner!
+The end result is so fluffy and definitely has a “cake-like” texture.
+Do you know what else makes these Blueberry Oat Pancakes amazing? – Blueberries of course!
 They are jam packed with juicy bursting blueberries in every bite.

 Sometimes you just need a big stack of pancakes, topped with more blueberries, sliced bananas and smothered in maple syrup.
 Feel free to double and triple this recipe if you a want a large stack all to yourself!
 They also freeze great and can be reheated in the toaster for a quick Monday morning treat.